 KSB Hospital is known by the motto “It’s The People,” and when it comes to our volunteers, this is no exception.
 Many people find that volunteering at KSB Hospital offers an opportunity to meet new people and experience the joy of reaching out to others.
 Some volunteers are teenagers interested in a healthcare career while others are retirees looking for a way to give back to the community.

 Volunteering is open to those 14 years of age and older.
-All volunteers will be asked to make a minimum 6-month commitment to volunteering at KSB Hospital and are required to obtain a mandatory 2-step TB screening and a flu vaccination before beginning to volunteer within our organization.
+All volunteers will be asked to make a minimum 3-month commitment to volunteering at KSB Hospital and are required to obtain a variety of mandatory immunizations and a flu vaccination before beginning to volunteer within our organization.
 In lieu of a flu vaccination, you may sign a medical release declination/religious exempt form.
 Confidentiality and ethical behavior are of the utmost importance at KSB Hospital, all volunteers are required to sign our HIPAA Confidentiality Agreement, Commitment to Compliance, and Standards of Behavior forms.
-We also require all volunteers born after 1957 to provide proof of rubella immunization prior to their volunteer start date.